carolinechoi/python-work/6 -basic_string_operations/strings.md

 Ex:
 <pre><code>my_string = "Take your time!"
-printedIndex = my_string.index("t")
+printedIndex = my_string.index("T")
 print(printedIndex)</code></pre>

-The above code would return 0 as the first time "t" appears is the first character.
+The above code would return 0 as the first time "T" appears is the first character.
+It's case-sensitive!

 ## Changing Case in Strings